topitbopit/rblx/ui-stuff/jeff_2_docs.md

 ---
 ## Message boxes
 Message boxes have several functions and params.
-They're useful for displaying short amounts of text, but will automatically expand to fit buttons, the description, and title.
+They're useful for displaying short amounts of text, but will automatically expand to (mostly) fit buttons, the description, and title.

 ![](https://media.discordapp.net/attachments/892261816141496351/903427018169937991/unknown.png
 )